What Is Daikon Radish Good For? Nutrition, Benefits and Recipes - Dr. Axe

 Like other cruciferous vegetables, daikon radishes are also loaded with antioxidants, which help fight free radicals and protect against chronic disease.
 Antioxidants can also decrease inflammation and prevent damage to the immune cells, increasing the body’s resistance to illness and infection.

-5. Enhances Regularity
+5. Enhances regularity

 Thanks to its fiber content, adding daikon to your daily diet can help enhance digestive health and promote regularity.
 This is because fiber travels through the gastrointestinal tract, adding bulk to the stool to ease its passage through the body.

-A 2012 review in World Journal of Gastroenterology concluded that dietary fiber can effectively increase stool frequency in those with constipation.
+A 2012 review in the World Journal of Gastroenterology concluded that dietary fiber can effectively increase stool frequency in those with constipation.

 How to Cook With It